shafquat-quadar/openapi-odata/README.md

 # openapi-odata

 This project implements a small MCP style bridge that exposes OData services via FastAPI.
-Metadata is loaded from an XML file placed in the project directory and parsed at runtime to create Pydantic models and routes.
+Service definitions can come from a SQLite database or from a directory of metadata XML files.
+The metadata is parsed at runtime to create Pydantic models, FastAPI routes and a tool registry consumable by LLM agents.

 ## Usage